bdpedigo/oss/documentation.md

 # Generating Documentation
 Nobody will use your code if it does not have documentation.
-This tutorial will show you how to:
-- Create a folder for documentation-related code
-- Use sphinx to generate documentation based on docstrings
+This tutorial will show you how to use sphinx to generate documentation based on docstrings in your code, and how to host them on `netlify`.
+For a tutorial on how to write the docstrings themselves, see `x`.

 ### Requirements